duanemay/chatgpt-cli/README.md

 chatgpt-cli chat
 ```

 You'll be prompted to input your message, which can span multiple lines.
-Send your message with CTRL+D or by entering `\s` as a separate line.
-The default end of the message marker can be changed with the `--eom` flag.
+Send your message with TAB or CTRL+C.

 Continue your conversation with ChatGPT by inputting a new message once you receive a response.

-Exiting the chat is made possible by inputting CTRL+C or `\q`.
-Note that any text entered before exiting won't be sent.
-The default end of session marker can be changed with the `--eos` flag.
+Exiting the chat is made possible by inputting CTRL+C or TAB with no message.

 All chat sessions are saved in a session file, for which the `--session-file` flag can specify the file of your choice: